project-chip/connectedhomeip/README.md

 Some tools and utilities are dependent on third party tools, such as Docker.

-[Docker](https://www.docker.com) provides a convenient way to run cross platform commands, using containers.
+[Docker](https://www.docker.com) is an excellent way to have stable build environments that don't pollute the host OS.
+It is also much easier to maintain stability across multiple host environments.
 Install stable version of [Docker Desktop](https://www.docker.com/products/docker-desktop) relevant to your native OS (MacOS or Windows).
 Once installed, you can run docker commands from the shell/terminal.

 # Contributing